 ‘Destroy the Wicked ft.
 Notch’ is much more on the chill side, with ‘Guidance’ introducing a hypnotic space vibe to the synth chords in addition to glitchy off-beat sounds throughout the tune.

 ‘Water Under the Bridge ft.
-Natalia Clavier’ sounds nothing like any of the first few tracks, but instead features strong vocals from Natalia Clavier that would appeal to any Massive Attack fans.
+Natalia Clavier’ features strong vocals from Natalia Clavier that would appeal to any Massive Attack fan.

 ‘Road Block ft.
 Racquet Jones (Thievery Remix)’ takes you back to the groovy dub vibe and ‘Joy Ride ft.
 Mr. Lif’ resembles a beautiful Portishead track but with dreamy hip-hop from Mr. Lif over the top.